 These towering stone walls were centuries old.
 They’d played host and protector to merchant caravans beyond counting, and their group would be the latest to pass into the safety of that embrace.
 Two or three astride, the horses and their riders filtered through the wide gateway.

 One by one, their party dismounted.
 This place was, in function, rather like an immense inn, with rows of stables and simple accommodations for travelers.
-No sooner had he thought this than a squat man with a friendly face appeared to greet them. “Şehzade Cemil!
-What an honor,” he cried as the prince dismounted.
+A squat man with a friendly face appeared to greet them. “Şehzade Cemil!
+What an honor,” he cried as the prince led Anaya by the reins.
 “Please make yourself at home.
 We welcome you.”

 “Thank you for your welcome, sir,” Cemil said, courteously enough, but when he turned to the light and Osmund got a look at his features, they were empty of their usual warmth.
 He seemed unspeakably worn and tired.
-“There are ninety with us.
+“There are ninety soldiers and half again our number in pages and servants.
 We will make use of your hospitality and be gone again by morning.”

-Standing beside Banu, Osmund felt a sudden arm nudging into his side and jumped.
+Standing beside Banu, Osmund felt an arm nudging his side and jumped.
 Nienos was there, grinning.
-“Made it here at last,” he said conspiratorially.
+“Here at last,” he said conspiratorially.
 “Do you know what that means, little Tolmish?”

 Really, Osmund was sure he had no idea!
-He glanced at the buildings surrounding them.
-In one corner, he thought he saw a dining hall.
-In another, something that looked like the entrance to a simple bathhouse.
+He glanced at the surrounding ring of buildings; here, a dining hall, there, the entrance to a simple bathhouse.
 “Food?” he guessed plaintively.
 “Baths?”

 “Well, yes, all those things good,” Nienos agreed.
 “But places like this full of foreign traders.
 And where are foreign traders, also find good booze, not just coffee or awful Meskato beer.
 Bleck.
 Come.
 We make good now on your promise!”